Taggagii/CreatorBeacon/VIDEO.md

 # VIDEO
 intro motivation behind apps, why you created it
-[ phone home screen ]
+I'm a small, up and coming youtube, ready to take this world by storm.
+Though, I've recently run into trouble organizing giveways and little events for my viewerbase.
+So, I've created CreatorBeacon, allowing me, and you, to easily organize giveaways and meetups with my fans; in a controlled and sophisitcated manner.

 [ shows YouTube studio ]

-- as a YouTube creator who is just starting out it's hard for me to connect with my audience in person
-- even though I don't have many fans yet, I still want to form a deeper connection that we can simply through text
+- even though I don't have many fans yet, I still want to form a deeper connection than we can simply through text
-- At a a conference like Vidcon, there are so many people there it's impossible for me to get a panel or a booth where I can meet my audience
+- At a a conference like Vidcon, there are so many people that it's impossible for me to get a panel or a booth where I can meet my audience

-This need led to me and my friend creating CreatorBeacon
+This need has led to us to creating CreatorBeacon

-open app on phone
+*open app on phone*

 log in to creator account
+- SAY SOMETHINGA BOUT LOGGING IN

 show current giveaway, VidCon (YouTube conference)
 - didn't have a large enough audience to be on a panel or get a booth